Japanese cuisine: Meat consumption

 As Japan is an island nation surrounded by an ocean, its people have always taken advantage of the abundant seafood supply.
 It is the opinion of some food scholars that the Japanese diet always relied mainly on "grains with vegetables or seaweeds as main, with poultry secondary, and red meat in slight amounts" even before the advent of Buddhism which placed an even stronger taboo.
 The eating of "four-legged creatures" (四足, yotsuashi) was spoken of as taboo, unclean or something to be avoided by personal choice through the Edo period.
 The consumption of whale and terrapin meat were not forbidden under this definition.
 Despite this, the consumption of red meat did not completely disappear in Japan.
 Eating wild game—as opposed to domesticated livestock—was tolerated; in particular, trapped hare was counted using the measure word wa (羽), a term normally reserved for birds.

 In 1872 of the Meiji restoration, as part of the opening up of Japan to Western influence, Emperor Meiji lifted the ban on the consumption of red meat.
 The removal of the ban encountered resistance and in one notable response, ten monks attempted to break into the Imperial Palace.
 The monks asserted that due to foreign influence, large numbers of Japanese had begun eating meat and that this was "destroying the soul of the Japanese people."
 Several of the monks were killed during the break-in attempt, and the remainder were arrested.
 On the other hand, the consumption of meat was accepted by the common people.
-Gyūnabe (beef hot pot), the prototype of Sukiyaki, became the rage of the time.
-Western restaurants moved in, and some of them changed their form to Yōshoku.
+Gyūnabe (牛鍋, beef hot pot), the prototype of sukiyaki, became the rage of the time.
+Western restaurants moved in, and some of them changed their form to Yōshoku (洋食, western foods).

 Vegetable consumption has dwindled while processed foods have become more prominent in Japanese households due to the rising costs of general foodstuffs.
 Nonetheless, Kyoto vegetables, or Kyoyasai, are rising in popularity and different varieties of Kyoto vegetables are being revived.